impredicative/irc-rss-feed-bot/README.md

 * Entries are posted only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.
 * A SQLite database file records the entries that have been posted, thereby preventing them from being reposted.
-* For each new feed with no history in the database, only up to three of its most recent entries are posted.
-The rest are never posted but are nevertheless saved in the database.
-This is done to limit flooding a channel when one or more new feeds are added.
-Future entries of the feed are all posted without reservation.

 For more features, see the customizable [global settings](#global-settings) and [feed-specific settings](#feed-specific-settings).